view7677/java-interview-questions/pages/Java_Collection.md

 multiple null values.
 A TreeMap can not contain null key but it may contain multiple null values.
 5. **Performance:** A HashMap gives constant time performance for operations like get() and put().
 A TreeMap gives order of log(n) time performance for get() and put() methods.
 6. **Comparison:** A HashMap uses equals() method to compare keys.
-A TreeMap uses compareTo() method for maintaining natural ordering.8.
+A TreeMap uses compareTo() method for maintaining natural ordering.
-Features: A TreeMap has more features than a HashMap.
+8. **Features:** A TreeMap has more features than a HashMap.
 It has methods like pollFirstEntry() , pollLastEntry() , tailMap() , firstKey() , lastKey() etc. that are not provided by a HashMap.
 #### 164. What are the differences between Comparable and Comparator?
 Main differences between Comparable and Comparator are:
 1. **Type**: Comparable<T> is an interface in Java where T is the type of objects that this object may be compared to.
 2. Comparator<T> is also an interface where T is the type of objects that may be compared by this comparator.
 3. **Sorting**: In Comparable, we can only create one sort sequence.
 In Comparator we can create multiple sort sequences.
 4. **Method Used**: Comparator<T> interface in Java has method public int compare (Object o1, Object o2) that returns a negative integer, zero, or a positive integer when the object o1 is less than, equal to, or greater than the object o2.
 A Comparable<T> interface has method public int compareTo(Object o) that returns a negative integer, zero, or a positive integer when this object is less than, equal to, or greater than the object o.
 5. **Objects for Comparison**: The Comparator compares two objects given to it as input.
 Comparable interface compares "this" reference with the object given as input.
 6. **Package location**: Comparable interface in Java is defined in java.lang package.
 Comparator interface in Java is defined in java.util package.
 #### 165. In Java, what is the purpose of Properties file?
 A Properties file in Java is a list of key-value pairs that can be